Skip to main content

 Details Date

-Management committee member and elected vice-chair of "scaffold development" working group in COST action BM1302 2013
+Management committee member and elected vice-chair of scaffold development working group for COST action BM1302 2013-2018

 Symposium organiser and session chair at Tissue Engineering and Regenerative Medicine International Society European Chapter (TERMIS-EU) meeting (Davos, Switzerland) 2017